FatherFireball/fatherfireball.github.io/content/about.md

 hideComments = false
 +++

 Hey y'all!
 I'm FatherFireball - techie, streamer, and all around nerd.
+I'm working on setting up the site - stay tuned for more updates!